anujyadav10457/T20-world-cup-2022-world-Xi/README.md

 ## File Structure

-data/: Contains the raw and processed data from the 2022 Cricket World Cup.
+t20_csv_files : Contains the raw and processed data from the 2022 Cricket World Cup.
-PowerBI/: The Power BI project file with all visualizations and analysis.
+T20 world cup 2022 world 11: The Power BI project file with all visualizations and analysis.
 README.md: This readme file.

 ## Future Work